-jQuery is a powerful tool that simplifies web development by providing easy-to-use methods for manipulating HTML, handling events, and creating animations.
+jQuery is a powerful tool that simplifies client-side web development by providing easy-to-use methods for manipulating HTML, handling events, and creating animations.
 One of the most attractive features of jQuery is its built-in animation functions.

 In this tutorial, we’ll walk through how to animate elements on your website using jQuery, step by step.